sundvall/sundvall-portfolio/content/post/have-you-seen-xss.md

 ### Scripts
-Three clickhandlers are added to use three variations of insertion: innehHTML, textContent and setHTML.
+Three clickhandlers are added to use three variations of insertion: [innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML), [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) and experimental [setHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/setHTML).

 Also other methods are cabable of text to script conversion.
-One of them is "setInterval".
+One of them is ["setInterval"](https://developer.mozilla.org/en-US/docs/Web/API/setInterval).
 This is added to the page and evaluates the forminput directly without any sanitazion and may be interrupted.

+Other possibilities are ["setAttribute"](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) and ["createTextNode"](https://developer.mozilla.org/en-US/docs/Web/API/Document/createTextNode).
+The laboration intentionally make use of notorious "innerHTML".

 ```javascript
    // Print the value as innerHTML to the output element